observIQ/stanza/docs/types/timestamp.md

 ### How to specify timestamp parsing parameters

-Most parser plugins, such as [`regex_parser`](/docs/plugins/regex_parser.md) support these fields inside of a `timestamp` block.
+Most parser operators, such as [`regex_parser`](/docs/operators/regex_parser.md) support these fields inside of a `timestamp` block.

-If a timestamp block is specified, the parser plugin will perform the timestamp parsing _after_ performing its other parsing actions, but _before_ passing the entry to the specified output plugin.
+If a timestamp block is specified, the parser operator will perform the timestamp parsing _after_ performing its other parsing actions, but _before_ passing the entry to the specified output operator.

 ```yaml
 - id: my_regex_parser